Connect your Exchange calendar to let Calendly check for busy times and add events automatically. Learn how to set up your Exchange connection.

 EWS URL format: https://mail.example.com/ews/exchange.asmx where "mail.example.com" is replaced with your unique server information.

 Note: This URL is different than the one you normally use to access your email in the browser.
+How to find your Exchange Server.

 -